nicktodd/dockerlabs/docs/module5_openshift4_pipelines.md

 It is recommended that you complete this exercise with the supplied sample projects, following which you may wish to experiment with your own projects.
 You will need to have your own Git repository.

+Before you start you will need a login to the Openshift cluster.
+Before attempting part 5 you need to have run the `oc login` command that the instructor will provide you with.

 ## Part 1 Fork a copy of the projects

 You will need to have a copy of the two projects in your own Github account.
 Repeat the following steps for these two git repositories: